ag14774/Console-Ant-Defender-Game/README.md

 ## How to contribute

-1. After a change is made, commit the change: git commit -m "This has been changed"
+1. After a change is made, commit the change: git commit -am "This has been changed"
 2. Push change to master: git push origin master

+## Added files

+Track newly added files using: git add <filename>